GoonerM466/iptvboss-support-agent/docs/troubleshooting/08_changes_not_reflecting_players.md

 - Save your changes

 **2. Output the layout**
-- Layout Manager ’ Output Current Layout M3U and EPG
+- Output → Output Current Layout M3U and EPG
 - Wait for progress indicator to complete

 **3. Verify cloud upload**